 About Alaska DOT&PF

 The Alaska Department of Transportation and Public Facilities designs, constructs, operates and maintains the state’s transportation infrastructure systems, buildings, and other facilities used by Alaskans and visitors.
-These include more than 5,000 miles of paved and gravel highways; more than 300 aviation facilities, including 254 airports; 43 small harbors; and a ferry system covering 3,500 nautical miles serving 34 coastal communities.
+These include more than 5,600 miles of paved and gravel highways; 237 airports; 839 bridges; over 800 public facilities; 16 harbors; and a ferry system covering 3,500 nautical miles serving 33 coastal communities.

 The department is administratively divided into three regions: The Northern Region, headquartered in Fairbanks, is the largest, most geographically diverse, and maintains more centerline miles of highway, including all of the Alaska, Richardson, Taylor, Denali, and Dalton Highways and portions of the Parks and Glenn Highways.

-Southeast Region, headquartered in Juneau, serves a coastal population of 70,000 hardy residents of the Alexander Archipelago.
-Currently, only three Southeast communities are connected by road to the Outside world – Skagway, Haines, and Hyder.
+The Southcoast Region, headquartered in Juneau, serves the coastal communities of Alaska encompassing a population of 98,000.
+Currently, only four Southcoast communities are connected to the continental highway system – Skagway, Haines, Hyder, and Valdez.

-The mission of Alaska DOT&PF is to "Get Alaska Moving through service and infrastructure."
+The mission of Alaska DOT&PF is to "Keep Alaska Moving through service and infrastructure."